 A hoe is used primarily to scuffle across the surface of the soil to cut off small annual weeds before they go to seed and spread around the garden.
 Have you heard the old gardener’s adage?
 One year’s seeding equals ten years’ weeding?

-We regularly use scuffle hoes for this task, particularly in early spring when new growth is coming on fast - its a real time saver to get annual weeds under control before they become a much bigger problem.
+We regularly use scuffle hoes for this task, particularly in spring when new growth is coming on fast - its a real time saver to get annual weeds under control before they become a much bigger problem.
+Frequent hoeing is a great way to get the upper hand when they have been let go.

 Extra bonus - it only weighs 900g, making it lighter than a standard dutch hoe and easier to use and manoeuvre.